-STI recognizes that for assessment to be successful, there must be meaningful measures of student learning, faculty ownership of the assessment, as well as strong support from the administration.
+STI is committed to maintaining a campus culture focused on learning.
+STI recognizes that for learning to be successful, there must be meaningful measures, faculty ownership of the assessment, and strong support from the administration.
 STI characterizes "assessment of student learning" as a comprehensive process that is ongoing, systematic, structured and sustainable.